 Daniel Hayes, Rosa Town and Emilios Lemoniatis have developed and piloted six new decision aids for improving shared decision making in children and young people’s mental health.
-This case study looks at the development, implementation and evaluation of this tool, and what they learned.
+This implementation story looks at the development, implementation and evaluation of this tool, and what they learned.

 A recent rapid internal audit of the Children and Young People Improving Access to Psychological Therapies Service Transformation Programme revealed that most young people and parents do not feel involved in decisions about their care and treatment.
 Decision aids, which are tools designed to facilitate shared decision making (SDM) between practitioners and clients, have been shown to be effective in improving SDM.
 Dartmouth’s Option Grids™ are one type of decision aid that has been shown to increase shared decision making in other healthcare settings.

 What we did

-As part of a Health Foundation Innovating for Improvement grant, the Tavistock and Portman NHS Foundation Trust in collaboration with Anna Freud National Centre for Children and Families adapted Option Grids™ so that treatment decisions fitted within the THRIVE whole-system, needs-led framework (Wolpert et al., 2016).
+As part of a Health Foundation Innovating for Improvement grant, the Tavistock and Portman NHS Foundation Trust in collaboration with Anna Freud National Centre for Children and Families adapted Option Grids™ so that treatment decisions fitted within the THRIVE Framework for system change (Wolpert et al., 2019) – a whole system, needs led framework.
 We named this new tool “i-THRIVE Grids” as they have been developed for and within THRIVE-like settings.

 i-THRIVE Grid development (August 2016 – January 2017)

 We successfully developed six i-THRIVE Grids for low mood, difficulties sitting still and concentrating, and self-harm.
 In line with the THRIVE conceptual framework, these were split between getting help ‘within’ or ‘outside’ of’ the NHS.
 Expert Reference Groups (ERGs) were set up for each presenting difficulty.
 Grid content was supplemented with research evidence, or expert/stakeholder consensus when research was sparse.

 Piloting of the grids took place in two CAMHS teams within the Tavistock and Portman NHS Foundation Trust.
 Baseline data collected from both teams indicated these clinics already had high levels of SDM at the start of the project.
 However, there was still some room to improve, particularly as young people gave lower scores than parents on the SDM measure, CollaboRATE , across both clinics.

 Table 1: Baseline data from clinics